101death/courtcam/README.md

 - `--quiet`: Reduce console output
 - `--show-labels`: Show detailed labels on output image
 - `--processes NUM`: Set number of processes for multiprocessing
+- `--court-positions LIST`: Manually set court bounding boxes as `x,y,w,h` pairs separated by semicolons

+When court positions are provided or saved in `config.json`, court detection is skipped on subsequent runs.

 ### Performance Testing